go-gremlins/gremlins/README.md

 - Gremlins doesn't support custom test commands; if you have to do anything different from `go test [-tags t1 t2] ./...` to run your test suite, most probably it will not work with Gremlins.
 - There is no way to implement custom mutations.
-- It is not tested on Windows as of now and most probably it will not work there.

 ## What inspired Gremlins